mathewsivin/udacity-data-engineering-projects/README.md

 In this project, a relational database and ETL pipeline are designed to optimize queries for understanding what songs users are listening to.
 Fact and Dimension tables are created as part of the process

 # Pipelines with Airflow
-The tables creation and loading are automated using Airflow, schedule was created for data pipelines with Airflow including the debug process.
+The table creation and loading are automated using Airflow, schedule was created for data pipelines with Airflow including the debug process.